SlimeKnights/slimeknights.github.io/faq/tinkers-construct-3.md

 Also, because people keep assuming things we never said, the foundry does not have to be build in the nether, nor is there anything stopping you from building a smeltery in the nether.
 It is a smeltery alternative.

+### Why can't I cast using the scorched casting basin?

+The scorched casting table and scorched casting basin both require a cast item to perform a cast.
+This makes them easier to automate for "composite recipes" such as creating seared stone using clay on cobblestone, as you can guarantee you won't accidently cast terracotta.
+If you do want to cast using "no cast", you can use either gold bars (for the scorched casting table) or gold platforms (for the scorched casting basin).

+This behavior is different than the seared casting blocks, hence why it is highlighted in both [the book](/docs/books/1.20/fantastic-foundry#alloyer) and their tooltips.

 ## Addons